-Analyses of the twenty years NMHC monitoring at the EMEP/GAW site Pallas in Northern Finland revealed, however, a significant downward trend only for ethyne (Hellen et al., 2015).
+Analyses of the twenty years NMHC monitoring at the EMEP/GAW site Pallas in Northern Finland revealed a significant downward trend only for ethyne (Hellen et al., 2015).
 They concluded that other source regions than the EU were dominating the NMHC levels at the site.
 Based on source area estimates they found that the Eastern parts of the continent were the main source regions for high concentrations at Pallas.

-A simple 1:1 relationship between observed VOC concentrations at rural background sites and the overall European emission numbers is not to be expected though.
+A simple 1:1 relationship between observed VOC concentrations at rural background sites and the overall European emission numbers is not to be expected.
 Interannual variations in atmospheric transport patterns, vertical mixing, photochemical oxidation as well as spatial differences in emission reductions complicates the analyses.

-Furthermore, various methods used for trend analyses in terms of mathematical method, selection of time periods and stations etc. could give different results.
-In the following we have looked at daily measurements of selected VOCs at five EMEP sites with long term data over the period 2000-2019.
-Based on these data, best-fit seasonal trend curves were calculated by a non-linear least squares fit method by use of a standard statistical package (Markwardt, 2009) to the following equation:
+Furthermore, various procedures for trend analyses in terms of mathematical method, selection of time periods and stations etc. could give different results.
+In previous VOC annual reports (Solberg et al., 2021a) daily measurements of selected VOCs at five EMEP sites were analyzed with two separate statistical methods: The method used for trace gases in the AGAGE project (Simmonds et al., 2006) as well as best-fit seasonal trend curves calculated by non-linear least squares fit using a standard statistical package (Markwardt, 2009).
+In addition to these two methods the Mann-Kendall/Theil-Sen's slope methodology (MK) was applied to the annual median concentrations (Bronaugh and Werner, 2019; Sen, 1968).